When all other quantities remain the same, how does the indicated... | Channels for Pearson+

 Textbook Question

-When all other quantities remain the same, how does the indicated change affect the minimum sample size requirement?
+When all other quantities remain the same, how does the indicated change affect the width of a confidence interval?
 Explain.

 Verified step by step guidance